 The Venice Biennale was held for the first time over 120 years ago and is therefore one of the oldest biennales in the world which soon became an international event.
 Especially in recent years, the Biennale has welcomed more and more artists from the East.
 The organisation “La Biennale” not only covers art but also topics such as architecture or dance.
-At this year’s Biennale Arte with the topic ‘Viva Arte Viva’, 120 artists from 51 countries are exhibited.
+Every two years, the Biennale Arte exhibits works from over 100 artists from more than 50 countries.
 It applies a country system hosting each country in a pavilion.
 The countries themselves then choose their artists.
 It is regarded as a big honour to be the ambassador of a country.

 The main areas of the Biennale are the Giardini in the East of the city, where it all started initially, and the Arsenale.
 The latter is usually closed to the public.
 When I heard about the national pavilions, I thought these would be temporary buildings.
 However, these are real buildings hosting the artworks.
 The countries not represented at either the Giardini or the Arsenale have venues in the city (in Palazzi, galleries or other venues).

 How to Get There

 If you arrive in Venice by plane, you can buy public transport tickets on the left side after the baggage reclaim area.
 What are buses in all other cities in the world, are water buses or ‘Vaporetti’ in Venice.
 If you are staying in the centre, take bus line 5 until Piazzale Roma and then continue by Vaporetto to wherever you are staying in the city.
 I was there for 3 days and the ticket cost me around EUR 45 (around USD 50).
 Alternatively, you can also take a water taxi.
 However, with a price of around EUR 100 (USD 110) for one direction, it is quite a costly means of transport.